FBI identifies suspect in slaying of two agents

 The bureau identified those slain as special agents Daniel Alfin, 36, and Laura Schwartzenberger, 43, who both specialized in investigating child pornography and crimes against children.

-Two of the wounded had to be hospitalized, as each was shot multiple times, though the FBI said Wednesday one had since been released.
+Two of the wounded had to be hospitalized, as each was shot multiple times, though the FBI said Wednesday that one had since been released.
 The third wounded agent did not need to be hospitalized, officials have said.

 The shooting was one of the deadliest episodes for the FBI in recent memory.
 It was the first time since 2008 that FBI personnel were fatally shot while performing law enforcement work, and it drew comparisons to an incident 35 years ago in which two agents were killed and five others were wounded in a bloody shootout in a residential suburb of Miami.

-Both Alfin and Schwartzenberger were married and themselves had kids, and their work sometimes put them in the public eye.
+Both Alfin and Schwartzenberger were married and themselves had children, and their work sometimes put them in the public eye.
 Alfin, for example, was involved in the investigation of the creator of what was believed to be the world’s largest child pornography website — Playpen — and spoke for an FBI article about the case and the broader threat of child pornography online.

 “It’s ongoing and we continue to address the threat to the best of our abilities,” Alfin said.
 “It’s the same with any criminal violation: As they get smarter, we adapt, we find them.
 It’s a cat-and-mouse game, except it’s not a game.
 Kids are being abused, and it’s our job to stop that.”